opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-chatbot.md

 nav_order: 50
 ---

-# Retrieval-augmented generation chatbot
+# RAG chatbot

-One of the known limitations of large language models (LLMs) is that their knowledge base only contains information up to the time when the LLMs were trained.
-LLMs have no knowledge of recent events or your internal data.
+One of the known limitations of large language models (LLMs) is that their knowledge base only contains information from the period of time during which they were trained.
+LLMs have no knowledge of recent events or of your internal data.
 You can augment the LLM knowledge base by using retrieval-augmented generation (RAG).

-This tutorial illustrates building your own chatbot using [agents and tools](https://opensearch.org/docs/latest/ml-commons-plugin/agents-tools/index/) and RAG.
-RAG supplements the LLM knowledge with information contained in OpenSearch indexes.
+This tutorial illustrates how to build your own chatbot using [agents and tools](https://opensearch.org/docs/latest/ml-commons-plugin/agents-tools/index/) and RAG.
+RAG supplements the LLM knowledge base with information contained in OpenSearch indexes.

-Replace the placeholders starting with the prefix `your_` with your own values.
+Replace the placeholders beginning with the prefix `your_` with your own values.
 {: .note}

 ## Prerequisite

-Follow Prerequisite and Step 1 of the [RAG with a conversational flow agent tutorial]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/) to set up the `test_population_data` knowledge base index, which contains US city population data.
+Meet the prerequisite and follow Step 1 of the [RAG with a conversational flow agent tutorial]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/) to set up the `test_population_data` knowledge base index, which contains US city population data.

-Note the embedding model ID, you'll use it in the next steps.
+Note the embedding model ID; you'll use it in the next steps.

 ## Step 1: Set up a knowledge base